-Irish women travel #HomeToVote on abortion
+Why we’re travelling #HomeToVote on abortion

 Round trip from Japan

 Clara Kumagi, a keen repealer, has taken time off work in Tokyo to travel back thousands of miles to cast her vote.
+She was already on her way back there by Friday afternoon.

-"I want to live in a country where I feel safe, where I know that I have the autonomy to make decisions about my own body," the 29-year-old says.
+"I want to live in a country where I feel safe, where I know that I have the autonomy to make decisions about my own body," the 29-year-old said.

 "For me, the act of travelling was something that I felt was important to do.
 How many kilometres do Irish women travel every year?
 For me 10,000km felt like the least I could do."

-Her student brother is also travelling back from Stockholm to vote.
+Her student brother also travelled travelling back from Stockholm to vote.
 Irish men living as far away as Buenos Aires and Africa have posted online about their journeys home.
 Pro-repeal men have shared their support for the movement using the #MenForYes hashtag.

-Mother-of-three Amy Fitzgerald, 38, is taking three flights to return to Ireland from Prince Edward Island in Canada.
-She will return just two days later.
+Mother-of-three Amy Fitzgerald, 38, took three flights to return to Ireland from Prince Edward Island in Canada.

-"There's always people who will need an abortion," she says, reacting to accusations that the proposed new law could lead to abortion "on demand" as a back-up to contraception.
+"There's always people who will need an abortion," she said, reacting to accusations that the proposed new law could lead to abortion "on demand" as a back-up to contraception.

 The government's proposed abortion bill would allow unrestricted terminations up to 12 weeks, with allowances made afterward on health grounds.

 "No-one wants one until you actually need one.
-No little girl dreams of having one," Amy says.
+No little girl dreams of having one," Amy said.

-Irish actress Lauryn Canny, 19, says that concern over abortion access loomed over her teenage years.
+Irish actress Lauryn Canny, 19, who travelled back from LA to vote, said that that concern over abortion access loomed over her teenage years.

 She recalls being "constantly terrified" of the risks of having sex while growing up.

 "I remember one of my friends said: Well if I got pregnant, I would just commit suicide.
 I couldn't tell my Mam," she says.